-The Third Symphony ("The Four Winds").
-Portraying the power of the Creator over the vast forces of nature, this symphony follows a traditional 4-movement design using a language derived from American symphonic masters, film composers, and contemporary song.
-It has been chosen by the University of California Irvine Symphony Orchestra for a premiere at the Barclay Theater in March 2021.
-The piece also includes three movements that were recently named finalist or semifinalist for The American Prize, Professional Orchestral Composition division.
-To date, a version of each movement has been premiered separately by various symphonic organizations, including the Bellflower Symphony, the ECLA Orchestra, and Chicago's American Wind Band.
+Symphony No. 3 (subtitled "The Four Winds") was recently chosen for a premiere and rehearsed by the University of California at Irvine Symphony.
+The four-movement piece portrays the power of the Creator over the vast forces of nature, with a language derived from American symphonic masters, film composers, and contemporary song.
+Three of the movements were also recently named finalist or semifinalist for The American Prize, Professional Orchestral Composition division.
+Each movement has been premiered separately in various forms by a number organizations including the Bellflower Symphony, the ECLA Chamber Orchestra, and Chicago's American Wind Band.

-Other orchestral works include several published fantasias (available at Sheet Music Plus) on African-American melodies, some of which were premiered by members of the Los Angeles Philharmonic; Sinfonietta (1989), premiered by members of the USC Symphony and included on the CD From Everlasting to Everlasting; Rhapsody for Cello and Orchestra (2007), written for Bravo!
-L.A. and premiered by the Vanguard Chamber Orchestra; lighter orchestral overtures including A Western Christmas (2000), premiered by the Carson City Symphony; Set Free (2006), premiered by the American Wind Band; and arrangements for orchestras at Los Angeles-area megachurches.
+Other orchestral works include several published fantasias (available at Sheet Music Plus) on African-American melodies, some of which were premiered by members of the Los Angeles Philharmonic; Sinfonietta, premiered by members of the USC Symphony and included on the CD From Everlasting to Everlasting; Rhapsody for Cello and Orchestra, written for Bravo!
+L.A. and premiered by the Vanguard Chamber Orchestra; lighter orchestral overtures including A Western Christmas, premiered by both the Carson City Symphony and the Vanguard Symphony; and arrangements for orchestras at large Los Angeles-area churches.

-Symphonic wind ensemble character pieces include Just For Today, premiered by the Elyria Symphonic Band; Divine Mystery, premiered by the Warner Pacific Symphonic Band; and Range of Light as well as a version of Set Free, premiered by the American Wind Band.
+Symphonic wind ensemble character pieces include Just For Today, premiered by the Elyria (greater Cleveland) Symphonic Band; Divine Mystery, premiered by the Warner Pacific (Portland) Symphonic Band; Range of Light, a portrait of the Sierra Nevada, premiered by the American Wind Band; and Set Free, a lighthearted piece also premiered by the American Wind Band.